2plus1star/material-quran/README.md

 Recitation audio is **not** bundled.
 It is downloaded from everyayah.com at the user's request and remains the property of each reciter and producer.

-If you fork this, read [ATTRIBUTION.md](ATTRIBUTION.md) before redistributing.
-The translation in particular must stay unmodified, which is why the publisher's inline footnote markers are preserved rather than stripped.